Seven tips for keeping your kids safe this summer

 Make sure to apply sunscreen on your little ones before letting them go outside and remember to reapply sunscreen every few hours if you’re spending an extended amount of time outdoors, and after your kids have played in the water.
 Be mindful of other symptoms because it can be more than just a sun rash.
 During spring and summer, the disease hand, foot, and mouth is also known as HFM will give a distinct rash after a fever begins.

-5) Don’t Drink and Drive (or Boat).
+5) Don’t drink and drive (or boat).

 Whether it’s at a backyard barbecue or an outdoor dinner party or a family vacation, lots of parents treat themselves to "adult beverages" during the summer months.
 While enjoying a drink or two can be a fun summer activity, it’s important for parents to make responsible choices about alcohol for their kids’ sake.
 Sadly, one in five child passenger deaths occurs because of an intoxicated driver – and most often it’s the driver of the car the child is riding in.
 So never drive a motor vehicle or operate a boat while under the influence of alcohol or other drugs.

-6) Monitor Food Temperature.
+6) Monitor food temperature.

 Grilled meats and mayonnaise-based salads are staples of many summer meals.
 But 48 million people are sickened from foodborne illnesses every year in the U.S., so it’s imperative to make sure you monitor the temperature of the food you’re serving your kids.
 Make sure meat is cooked to the recommended temperature, and don’t leave perishable food sitting out for more than two hours (and no longer than one hour if the temperature is above 90 degrees).

-7) Leave Fireworks to the Professionals.
+7) Leave fireworks to the professionals.

 There are more than 10,000 firework injuries in the U.S. each year, with more accidents occurring in June and July than any other time of year.
 Sparklers and illegal fireworks account for the majority of these injuries.
 Since less than 1% of firework injuries happen at public firework displays, it’s safer to leave fireworks to the professionals to keep you and your kids safe.

-Visit GoHealth Urgent Care
+Visit an Urgent Care

 Sources: